jmmarreiros/jmwebsite/content/authors/admin/_index.md

 ---

 **Welcome!**
-I’m an archaeologist, currently working at the Laboratory for Traceology and Controlled Experiments (TraCEr) at MONREPOS (https://monrepos.leiza.de/en), LEIZA (https://www.leiza.de).
-I’m also a Researcher at the ICArEHB (http://www.icarehb.com).
+I’m an archaeologist, currently working as a Research Group Leader at the Laboratory for Traceology and Controlled Experiments (TraCEr) at [LEIZA - MONREPOS](https://www.leiza.de/), and I’m also a Researcher at the [ICArEHB](http://www.icarehb.com).

 I am passionate about the evolution of technology.
 As an achaeologist, I’m interested in unravelling major steps on **early hominin technological evolution**, with a special focus on how stone tools were designed and used.
 I found it intriguing how technological choices made in the past guided us to what we are today.
 To investigate this topic, I focus on artefact analysis, laboratory experiments, and excavation of palaeolithic sites.